Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Continuous measurement with locally optimal feedback

 \subsection{Continuous measurement and feedback}

 We consider a joint measurement that is realized by an indirect simultaneous measurement on multiple qubits.
 Such measurements are routinely made for superconducting qubits in the dispersive regime, using homodyne detection of cavity transmission ~\cite{Gambetta2008a, Murch:2013ur,Roch:2014ey,Riste:2013um}.
-For a perfect measurement, the readout voltage of the signal is given by
+The readout voltage of the signal is given by

-where $X$ is the measurement operator which will be specified in detail below, $\<\cdot\>$ denotes the trace average of this, $dW$ is a Wiener increment satisfying $dW(t)dW(t') = \delta(t-t') dt$ that represents the quantum uncertainty in the homodyne detection (represented by white Gaussian noise in the continuous limit~\cite{Wiseman:2009vw,Oksendal2003}) and $k$ is the measurement strength.
+where $X$ is the measurement operator which will be specified in detail below, $\<\cdot\>$ denotes the trace average of this, $dW$ is a Wiener increment satisfying $dW(t)dW(t') = \delta(t-t') dt$ that represents the quantum uncertainty in the homodyne detection (represented by white Gaussian noise in the continuous limit~\cite{Wiseman:2009vw,Oksendal2003}), $\eta$ is the measurement efficiency, and $k$ is the measurement strength.

 The evolution of the quantum state conditioned on this measurement signal is given by a stochastic master equation (SME), given by

 Here $H_S$ is the system Hamiltonian which is not relevant to this analysis and will henceforth be set to $0$, $\mathcal{D}[X]\rho=X\rho X^\dagger-\frac{1}{2}(X^\dagger X\rho+\rho X^\dagger X)$, and $\mathcal{H}[X]\rho=X\rho +\rho X^\dagger -\<X+X^\dagger\>\rho$.
 The second, deterministic, term of order $dt$ describes the dephasing effect of the measurement and is just the usual dissipator term in the Markovian master equation.
 It describes the unconditioned dynamics of an open system coupled to an external bath, \textit{i.e.}, the dynamics after averaging over all possible measurement records.
 The third, stochastic, term of order $dW$ continuously updates $\rho$ based on knowledge gained from the measurement.